-• Emergency Intervention (completed)
+Emergency Intervention (completed)

-In 2011, it became apparent that the regional project would only address the medium to long-term needs of the people of Bulwer Town as it was unlikely for the dam to be constructed soon.
-This left Bulwer with an immediate need.
-As a result of this, possible solutions were investigated to link the dam project and the Luhane River in order to develop a scheme that will provide water to Bulwer in the interim until such time as the greater project is implemented.
+In 2011, it became apparent that the regional project would only address the medium to long-term needs for the town of Bulwer, as it was unlikely for the dam to be constructed in the short term.
+This left Bulwer with an immediate need and hence possible solutions were investigated to link the dam project and the Luhane River in order to develop a scheme that will provide water to Bulwer in the interim.
 The outcome of these investigations resulted in the implementation of the following: